MaryamAdmz/AssignmentWeek11/README.md

       - paint_color: 12
       - state: 51
 ## Data Cleaning
 This dataset is messy, with many missing values and irrelevant columns.
-For example, VIN and id can be dropped since they are just unique identifiers.
-The region column is also unnecessary because we already have the state column.
-Additionally, the model column has too many unique values, making it less useful for analysis, so it can be removed as well.
-No duplicates were detected.\
+For instance, the 'VIN' and 'id' columns can be dropped as they are merely unique identifiers.
+The 'region' column is redundant since the 'state' column already provides location information.
+The 'model' column has too many unique values, making it less useful for analysis.
+Additionally, the 'drive', 'size', and 'paint_color' columns have a high percentage of missing data, 30.6%, 71.8%, and 30.5% respectively, so they can be removed as well.
+No duplicate records were found in the dataset.
 With the exception of price and state, all columns contain NaN values.
 Here is a summary of the missed percentage and the action necessary:
 - year
   - missed percentage: %0.28